 - external asset consultants including Standard and Poor’s and Zenith Partners; and

-Please note, investment products not included on Hunter Green's approved products list may only be recommended where it is considered suitable for a client and has the specific endorsement by the investment committee on a case by case basis.
+Please note, investment products not included on Radius Wealth's approved products list may only be recommended where it is considered suitable for a client and has the specific endorsement by the investment committee on a case by case basis.

 Investment style refers to the different style characteristics within a given investment/trading philosophy.

 - Long and short

 - Technical trading

 For more information of the above investment styles please refer to our investment glossary.